 8. Climb Ol Doinyo Lengai, an active volcano

-Planning tip: Beware of the incredibly steep ascent, which takes about six hours to complete: several avid mountaineers have climbed this mountain, and a few didn't finish it.
+Planning tip: Beware of the incredibly steep ascent, which takes about 6 hours to complete.
+Several avid mountaineers have climbed this mountain and a few didn't finish it.

 9. Explore the history of enslavement at the Slave Market Exhibit in Zanzibar

 From 1698 until 1897, Zanzibar was home to one of the world’s most notorious markets for trading enslaved people.
-Tippu Tip was this region’s most scandalous and wealthiest of these traders, and his house is now a museum open to the public.
+Tippu Tip was the region’s most scandalous and wealthy trader, and his house is now a museum open to the public.

 The Slave Market Exhibit begins with a journey to a sculpture of chained enslaved people – using the original chains – created by Clara Sörnäs, with help from students at Bagamoyo College.
-In 1873, after the abolition of the trade of enslaved people, missionaries built the Anglican Cathedral over the original market.
-Today you can explore two of the 15 dark, dank, cramped chambers that housed enslaved people underground.
+In 1873, after the abolition of the trade of enslaved people (the act of trading was abolished but enslavement itself remained legal in Zanzibar until 1897), missionaries built the Anglican Cathedral over the original market.
+Today you can explore two of the 15 dark, dank, cramped chambers in which enslaved people were held underground.

 If you have money to burn, then make your stay off the Indian Ocean coast a luxurious one.
 Thanda is a private island dedicated to the conservation of marine life, where you can swim with whale sharks, go deep-sea fishing or dive in the largest protected marine reserve on the Indian Ocean.